 Skipping through a few of the details that are not relevant to the story, we decided on divorce.
 I had shared the details of the situation with a close friend and their advice was that I should get a journal and write down everything that he did me wrong.
 Really?
 Is that healing?

 Gratitude can transform your energy in an instant.
-Productivity in all meanings of the word are a bi-product of this state of mind as it effects how you show up for your time.
-With gratitude you can eliminate the time wasters of stress, doubt, worry, fear, sadness, shame and more.
+Productivity in all meanings of the word is a byproduct of your state of mind as it affects how you show up for your time.
+With gratitude, you can eliminate the time wasters of stress, doubt, worry, fear, sadness, shame and more.